PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 9.
 Mapping result

 After mapping, the extraction tab opens showing a detection mask created like the one shown on the top right part of figure 10.
-This maske is used to calculate the emission intensity of the particle inside the central circle, and also the background within the outer ring.
+This mask is used to calculate the emission intensity of the particle inside the central circle, and also the background within the outer ring.
 The user has the freedom to change the mask settings when needed.
 You have the option of saving the created map or loading a previous map from the same mapping menu.

 .. image:: ./../figures/documents/Fig_10_Map_Saving.png
    :width: 300